richgel999/simple_opencl/README.md

 235 228
 ```

-### Modifying the kernel source code

-By default, this sample compiles the OpenCL program from an array of text in [src/ocl_kernels.h](src/ocl_kernels.h).
-This header file was created using the "xxd" tool with the -i option from the kernel source code file located under [bin/ocl_kernels.cl](bin/ocl_kernels.cl).
-If you want the sample to always load the kernel source code from the "bin" directory instead, set `OCL_USE_KERNELS_HEADER` to 0 in [src/ocl_device.cpp](https://github.com/richgel999/simple_opencl/blob/main/src/ocl_device.cpp).

 ### Design

 This sample was derived from how we're using OpenCL in Basis Universal, our GPU texture interchange library/tool.